malgster/malgster/README.md

 ### 🧝‍♀️​ ***About me***

 My name is Malak, Computer Science student at University of Lille, third year.
-My programming styles are OOP and imperative.
-There are multiple things I want to learn (more) about, but I'm mostly interested by web development.
+I'm currently working as a full-stack Developper.
+There are multiple things I want to learn (more) about, but I'm mostly interested by Web Developpement.
 I'm also a literature enthusiast and i appreciate a good turn of phrase, especially when I'm the one who writes it.

 ### 💻 ***Languages*** :